HomeSite Map

 Paul also explains how John came to actually take on Buddy Holly's persona.
 "John was very short-sighted.
 He wore glasses, but he would only wear them in private.
 Until Buddy Holly arrived on the scene he would never get them out because he felt like an idiot, with his big horn-rimmed glasses...But when Buddy came out, the glasses came out too.
 John could go on stage and see who he was playing to.
 In our imaginations back then, John was Buddy and I was Little Richard or Elvis.
 You're always somebody when you start."

-Although the actual name the group was using began changing and evolving throughout different bookings they would get, they eventually stuck with the name "Beatles" as inspired by Buddy Holly's band The Crickets.
+Although the actual name the group was using changed and evolved throughout different bookings they would get, they eventually stuck with the name "Beatles" as inspired by Buddy Holly's band The Crickets.
 Although John famously explained the name's origin as coming from a vision with a man "on a flaming pie," he seriously explained the inspiration in a 1964 interview.
 "I was looking for a name like The Crickets that meant two things, and from crickets I got to beetles.
 And I changed the BEA, because 'beetles' didn't mean two things on its own.
 When you said it, people thought of crawly things; and when you read it, it was beat music."

 It was only natural, then, that The Beatles would pay homage to someone so responsible for their existence by covering one of his songs on an album.
 "Words Of Love," written by Buddy Holly alone, turned out to be the choice, rather than one of his better known classics like "Peggy Sue" (which John Lennon eventually recorded for his 1975 album "Rock And Roll").
 In the process, as intended, The Beatles introduced the world to another gem in the Buddy Holly catalog.